Want to hack some IKEA classics? Here are five simple upgrades.

 To buy: $40; chasingpaper.com.

-Another easy stick-on option, washi tape is a simple way to add a decorative edge to your IKEA furniture.
+Another easy stick-on option, washi tape is a simple way to add a decorative edge to your IKEA furniture, similar to what blogger Oh Joy! did here in collaboration with Emily Henderson.
 Use thinner rolls of colorful tape to line a shelf, or choose wider rolls to mask over entire drawer fronts.
 You can find washi tape at craft supply stores, but for larger rolls, turn to the amazing selection at MT Tape.

 To buy: From $4.50 a roll; mt-tape.us.